KOKODA CHALLENGE EVENTS

 For 48km, 30km and 15km.
 Team member withdrawals at pre-registration does not automatically result in a change of category (e.g. from 4-person team to 3-person team).
 Therefore, this change of category needs to be articulated to staff during this withdrawal to ensure correct team category if requiring an event place.

 Before the designated registration close off date, teams can log onto their competitor area team page and change individual team members themselves.
-The eligibility for the family category is through blood line, marriage, foster care or as deemed by Law to be a family unit.

 Team member substitutions are not permitted during the event at any time and any team found to be substituting team members during the event will be disqualified.